dataqueso/navigating-ml/_posts/2018-11-05-level2_practice.md

 It is recommended that you have completed the [Level 2 Preparation](/navigating-ml/level2_prep).

 In this intermediate set of problems, you'll apply what you've learned in the Level 2 Preparation section.
-You'll start exploring the CIFAR-10 dataset with an MLP and CNN along with other datsets in PyTorch and TensorFlow as extra credit.
+You'll start exploring the CIFAR-10 dataset with an MLP and CNN along with other datsets in PyTorch.

 ## Adapt a Multilayer Perceptron